Green Cosmetics: The Push for Sustainable Beauty

 - Dibutyl phthalate (DBP): Often found in nail products, DBP is a solvent for dyes.
 Considered toxic to human reproduction, it enhances the ability of other chemicals to cause genetic mutations.
 While Canada has banned DBP from all children’s toys, no action has yet been taken against its presence in cosmetics.

 Many manufacturers have found success using oleochemical-based products, and beyond creating high-quality and effective products, they have gained a loyal customer following.
-Here are some of the most well-known, sustainable cosmetics companies and their products:
+Here are some of the most well-known, sustainable cosmetic brands and their products:

 - Native: Native produces deodorants with organic, natural ingredients.
 Native has built their brand around “simple, nontoxic ingredients you can understand.”
 Their oleochemical-derived ingredients include shea butter, coconut oil and castor bean oil.